- For Your Industry

 Before you improve any part of the changeover process, it’s best to get an audit of the current state.
 By using the standard work to document current best practices, you can create a baseline to measure efficiency gains and make improvements.

-PRO TIP: Record a video of the process in addition to the in-person observation.
-Video footage can be helpful down the line when you need clarification on a step or help describing a particular technique.
-This also helps in resisting the temptation to “interview” the operator during the changeover, which interrupts the process and inflates your time analysis.
+Pro tip: Record a video of the process in addition to the in-person observation.
+Video can be helpful down the line when you need clarification on a step or help describing a particular technique.

 The Benefits of EWI for Changeover Procedures